No-Bake Mini Vegan Key Lime Cheesecakes are a terrific dessert for parties and potlucks. I like to make them for the holidays!

 Instructions

-Lightly brush melted coconut oil on the sides of a mini tart pan or muffin tin.
+- Lightly brush melted coconut oil on the sides of a mini tart pan or muffin tin.
 You can also use cupcake liners in a muffin tin, if you’d like.

-Mix together the crust ingredients in a food processor until the mixture resembles crumbs.
+- Mix together the crust ingredients in a food processor until the mixture resembles crumbs.

-Mix all of the filling ingredients together in a high powered blender or food processer until smooth and creamy.
-Start with 1/2 cup of the coconut milk and add more later if you need it.
-If you’re using a Vitamix and you’re worried about the mixture getting “stuck”, start on a low speed and gradually increase it.
+- Mix all of the filling ingredients together in a high powered blender or food processer until smooth and creamy.
+Start with ½ cup of the coconut milk and add more later if you need it.
+If you’re using a high-speed blender and you’re worried about the mixture getting “stuck”, start on a low speed and gradually increase it.
 Turn it up the highest speed, and let it blend until completely smooth.
 It may struggle for a few seconds at the beginning, but once it gets going it should blend smoothly.
 If it seems too dry, add more coconut milk, a tablespoon at at time.
 Once the filling is smooth and creamy, pour it into the prepared crusts.

-Place the pan in your fridge or freezer for an hour or two to let it set.
+- Place the pan in your fridge or freezer for an hour or two to let it set.

-Garnish with zest and berries or pomegranate seeds, if using, right before serving.
+- Garnish with zest and berries or pomegranate seeds, if using, right before serving.

-- Vegan Chocolate-Peanut Butter Truffle Mini Tarts
+- Chocolate-Peanut Butter Truffle Mini Tarts

 - No-Bake Pumpkin Swirl Cheesecake